thehunmonkgroup/db-query-assistant/README.md

    *
    * The result data from the previous query function (if there was one) will be
    * the first argument to the next query function.
+   *
+   * Since queries are being run in sequence, the same database connection is
+   * reused for efficiency.
    */
   var query_count = function() {
     return "SELECT COUNT(id) AS count FROM test_table";